faseeh1080/repo-backup/README.md

 ## How to Configure

-First, run the command `backup`.
+First, run the command `config`.
 It will generate a `config.json` file to configure the application.
 In the file, you'll see:

 ```json
 {